soxueren/atsd/administration/restarting.md

 ## Processes

-Switch to `axibase` user and run the `jps` utility to display Java processes running under the current user.
+Switch to the`axibase` user and run the `jps` utility to display Java processes running under the current user.

 ```java
 27392 Jps